HazyResearch/deepdive/doc/walkthrough.md

 or a knowledge base of people's relationships such as spouse, parents or sibling.

 As a concrete example, one may build an application to extract `has_spouse` relations from sentences in the Web.
-Figure 1 below shows such an application, where input is sentences like "U.S President Barack Obama's wife Michelle Obama ...", and DeepDive would generate a tuple in `has_spouse` table between "Barack Obama" and "Michelle Obama" with a high probability, based on learning and inference.
+Figure 1 below shows such an application, where input is sentences like "U.S President Barack Obama's wife Michelle Obama ...", and DeepDive would generate a tuple in `has_spouse` table between "Barack Obama" and "Michelle Obama" with a high probability, based on [probabilistic inference](general/inference.html).

 <!-- ![Data flow]({{site.baseurl}}/images/walkthrough/example_hasspouse.png) -->
 <p style="text-align: center;"><img src="{{site.baseurl}}/images/walkthrough/example_hasspouse.png" alt="Data flow" style="width: 50%; text-align: center;"/>